 Analyze Branded Search Volume

 In the “Overview” section, you’ll find the “Branded Traffic Trend” chart.

-Your branded search volume is an indication of how well you’re marketing your company.
-In general, your goal should be to increase branded search volume overtime.
+Your branded search volume is an indication of how well you’re marketing your internet company.
+In general, your goal should be to increase branded search volume over time.